 Winter usually calls for big, poofy coats, heavy boots and warm mittens.
-But when we head outside for a cold weather run, the last thing we want is to be bogged down with heavy clothing.
+But when we head outside to run in cold weather, the last thing we want is to be bogged down with heavy clothing.

 To stay warm during the winter running season, you’ll want to dress in light layers.
 Find a warm base layer that fits your body comfortably, and add on from there.
 Despite what we might think, it actually is possible to stay warm on the run without looking like a human marshmallow.

 As tempting as it may seem, avoid layers on your feet.
 Layering socks can cause our shoes to fit different, altering our foot strike and eventually lead to injury.
-Rather than opting for layers, find some quality cold weather running socks to keep your feet warm throughout the run.
+Rather than opting for layers, find some quality cold weather running socks to keep your feet warm while jogging in winter.

 Dress as if it’s 10 degrees warmer.

-When we first step outside, the cold weather feels brutal compared to the warmth of our home.
+When we first step outside, jogging in cold weather feels brutal compared to the warmth of our home.
 But remember, it doesn’t take long to warm up on the run.

 Check the weather forecast before heading out on a winter run and aim to dress as if it’s at least 10 degrees warmer.
 If the real-feel temperature is 22 degrees, layer up as if it is 32.

-This rule of thumb helps compensate for the increased body temperature we have while running and help you avoid overheating – which actually leads to sweating and becoming even colder as it dries.
+This rule of thumb helps compensate for the increased body temperature we have while running to help you avoid overheating – which actually leads to sweating and becoming even colder as it dries.

 Warm up before you run.

-Getting started on a cold weather run can feel miserable after stepping into the freezing air from a warm house.
+Getting started on a cold weather run can feel miserable when stepping out from a warm house.
 As soon as you start running, the wind hits your face and the air feels nearly unbearable.

 Avoid such a rough transition by warming up before you run.
-Completing some dynamic warm up exercises before heading out for a winter run gets your blood flowing, muscles warm and increases your core body temperature before you even begin.
+Completing some dynamic warm up exercises before heading out for a winter jog will encourage blood flow, warm up your muscles and increase your core body temperature before you even begin.

-By the time you start running, your muscles will feel loose and ready to conquer the cold.
-Adding a warm up to your pre-run routine in the winter will also help avoid injury from starting out on cold, tight muscles.
+By the time you start jogging, your muscles will feel loose and ready to conquer the cold.
+Adding a warm up to your pre-run routine in the winter will also help avoid injury that could be caused by running with cold, tight muscles.